Research

 Stented Artery Biomechanics

 Vascular stent implantation is one of the most common major medical procedures provided by the US health care system for the treatment of coronary heart disease (~600,000 stents implanted annually).
 Periprocedural complications following these interventions continue with failure rates as high as 20% depending on disease complexity and stent platform.
 A major focus of our research is directed at developing pre-interventional and post-procedural optimization strategies guided by biomechanics and intravascular imaging.
-Areas of focus include:
+Research highlights include,

 Elliott et al., IEEE Trans.
 Med.
 Imag., 2019